Shreeja-AirMetro/Github-Notes/TODOS/November 2025.md

 - [ ] LTE dongle, Rasp pi and Pixhawk
 - [ ] Goals for the simulation setup for Research visit
 - [ ] Network coding and Computation Methods and next steps
-- [ ] LAWN simulation setup and Sionna
+- [ ] LAWN simulation setup and Sionna paper
 - [ ]